-- 1) Any members of staff finding a defect in the building, furniture or equipment will take steps to remove the hazard or ensure that the risk is minimised and report the details immediately to the Headteacher - 2) The Schools Administrator, in consultation with the Headteacher, if necessary, will take steps to have the defect rectified, by contacting an approved contractor - 3) Any member of staff discarding a faulty or electrical item must inform the Schools Administrators who will remove this item from the Electrical Appliance Register.
-The caretaker will remove the item from school use and dispose of appropriately.
+- 1) Any members of staff finding a defect in the building, furniture or equipment will take steps to remove the hazard or ensure that the risk is minimised and report the details immediately to the Headteacher or Site Manager using the maintenance@lps.hereford.sch.uk email address. - 2) The Schools Administrator, in consultation with the Headteacher, if necessary, will take steps to have the defect rectified, by contacting an approved contractor - 3) Any member of staff discarding a faulty or electrical item must inform the Schools Administrators who will remove this item from the Electrical Appliance Register.
+The Site Manager will remove the item from school use and dispose of appropriately.